Yedinstvo: 1917 Revolution

 After the fall of the Romanov dynasty during the February Revolution of 1917 Yedinstvo became a legally functioning political group.
 On March 29, 1917, it resumed publication of its newspaper, Yedinstvo, in Petrograd.
 This time it was a daily and was first edited by Nikolai Iordansky.
-Plekhanov took over the newspaper upon his return to Russia on March 31, 1917 and editorial board members included Zasulich, Deutsch, and Grigory Aleksinsky.
+Plekhanov took over the newspaper upon his return to Russia on March 31, 1917, and editorial board members included Zasulich, Deutsch, and Grigory Aleksinsky.
 Although Plekhanov received a hero's welcome in Russia, the group remained small and its influence very limited.

 Plekhanov and Yedinstvo were staunch supporters of the Russian Provisional Government and favored Russia's continued participation in the war.
 They were adamantly opposed to the anti-war Bolsheviks and kept their distance from the Mensheviks, who were split on the issues of war and support for the Provisional Government.
 Yedinstvo refused to merge with the Mensheviks at the latter's Unification Congress in August 1917, at which point the group effectively became an independent party.
 It fielded its own candidates in the Russian Constituent Assembly elections on November 12, 1917 O.S. and received 25,000 votes according to a partial count of 54 constiencies out of 74.

-In the meantime, the Bolsheviks had seized power during the October Revolution and closed down Yedinstvo's newspaper in November 1917.
+In the meantime, the Bolsheviks had seized power during the October Revolution and Yedinstvo's newspaper had closed down due to its limited readership in November 1917.
 By that time Plekhanov was seriously ill and although the newspaper was resumed as Nashe Yedinstvo (Our Unity) in December 1917 (it lasted until January 1918), the party slowly declined in the early months of 1918.
 Plekhanov died of tuberculosis in Finland in May 1918 and the party was finally suppressed by the Bolsheviks in June–July 1918 along with other socialist parties.